Caring for Contact Lenses and Glasses: What You Should Know

 2. Only using fresh solution when cleaning your lenses

 Don’t let your contacts come into contact with tap water or any other kind of water.
 Your doctor-recommended solution is the only liquid you should use to clean and store your lenses.
+This includes avoiding wearing lenses while swimming or in the shower.

-You have a lot of choices when it comes to the kind of contacts you wear.
-Extended-wear contacts are often designed to be worn for a month and then replaced.
+Contacts are often designed to be worn for a month and then replaced.
 While you will have to clean them every day, they will still collect debris that can irritate your eyes.
 You will need to replace them at regular intervals to protect the comfort and safety of your eyes.

-Daily contact lenses are the perfect alternative to extended-wear varieties.
+Daily contact lenses are the perfect alternative to extended-wear lenses.
 Unlike reusable contacts, you throw daily disposable lenses away after every night and open a fresh pair every morning.
 This ensures that you don’t have to deal with caked-on allergens or worry about infections from forgetting to clean them every night.

-Caring for Eyeglasses Glasses
+Caring for Eyeglasses

-If you wear prescription glasses then you know how important it is to take care of them.
-They can be expensive and plastic lenses can be easily scratched, making it harder to see through them.
+If you wear prescription glasses, then you know how important it is to take care of them.
+They can be expensive, and plastic lenses can be easily scratched, making it harder to see through them.
 Even if you’ve been wearing glasses for years, it’s still a good idea to refresh yourself on how to care for them properly.
 This will protect your investment as well as your ability to see.

 How to Care for Your Prescription Glasses